 The construction of the Crystal Pier began in the early 1920s.
 Eventually, it was named the Pickering Pleasure Pier and soon became a popular vacation destination.

-The Crystal Pier Hotel & Cottages at the beginning of the pier, built in 1930 provides the ‘one and only’ experience of sleeping over the ocean water.
-Some of them even have balconies!
+At the beginning of the pier, the Crystal Pier Hotel & Cottages, built in 1930, provides the only experience of sleeping over the ocean water.

 Here at the end of Crystal Pier, fishing is the thing to do.

-Unfortunately, it turns out that the ballroom and the midway only lasted for three months.
+Unfortunately, it turns out that the Ballroom and the Midway only lasted for three months.

 The Pacific Ocean +Yoga= Pure Bliss